taylorjohannsen/bulldog/README.md

 This website was made with the following technology:

-HTML/CSS
+- HTML/CSS
-Vanilla JS
+- Vanilla JS
-Node.JS / Express.JS
+- Node.JS / Express.JS
-Passport.JS
+- Passport.JS
-EJS
+- EJS
-MongoDB
+- MongoDB

-Apache Web Server
+Hosted on NodeChef

 Live website -